Even though the 20 foot shipping container was

 Two TEUs are equal to one forty-foot equivalent unit, or FEU, another acronym you may run across during your shipping container research.
 Depending on the exact pallet size, anywhere from 9 to 11 pallets can typically fit in one TEU.
 Just to give you an idea of the scope of some of the world’s largest cargo ships, some can transport more than 14,000 TEUs.
 This would be equivalent to 7,000 FEUs, and up to 154,000 pallets of cargo.

-The 20 foot container dimensions make it an ideal size for various structures used in housing and building units.
+The dimensions of a 20 foot container make it an ideal size for various structures used in housing and building units.

 used as an addition to a home or other structure, the 20 foot container

 dimensions lend themselves well to storage space and walk-in closets as well as